 Full payment is due by January 31st, 1% penalty due if paid in February, 2% penalty due if paid in March.
 There is also an option of paying in four equal payments which include a 5% service charge.
-The first payment is due by January 15th to the Receiver of Taxes.
-There is a five day extension period for that payment with an additional 1%.
+The first payment is due by January 15th to the Town Clerk.
 The next three payments - (April 15th, July 15th and October 15th) are due to the Commissioner of Finance Office at 18 New Hempstead Road, New City, New York 10956, telephone number is (845) 638-5272.
-If any of these payments are late, the part payment agreement will become void.
+If any of these payments are late, the installment payment agreement will become void.
 The remainder of the taxes will have 5% more added to the amount and they will become due immediately or will be known as delinquent.

 School Taxes are collected in full payment only and are due by Sept.
 30th.
 Payments can be made in Oct. with an additional 5% penalty.
 If school taxes are not paid, they are relevied on the Town and County bill at 7% penalty.
 In this case, the Town and County bill becomes one with the school relevy added to it.
 This can be split in four payments as stated above.